TrellixVulnTeam/swahilipython_SCMU/Doc/library/http.client.rst

 HTTPMessage Objects
 -------------------

-An :class:`http.client.HTTPMessage` instance holds the headers from an HTTP response.
+An :class:`http.client.HTTPMessage` instance holds the headers kutoka an HTTP response.
 It is implemented using the :class:`email.message.Message` class.

 ..
 XXX Define the methods that clients can depend upon between versions.